Andrew808/curriculum/web_development_101/the_basics/introduction_to_web_development.md

 In this course, "Web Development 101," you'll take a journey through the entire spectrum of topics that you will eventually need to know.
 This course jumps around to a variety of topics that you may be totally unfamiliar with, providing you a small taste of each and then moving on.

-The following courses will dive deep into these topics.
+The following courses will——.
 You will build dozens of scripts, projects, and websites to cement those skills that will get you hired.

 Getting all the way there is going to be challenging.
 In fact, you should check out the post ["Why Learning to Code is **So Damn Hard**"](http://www.vikingcodeschool.com/posts/why-learning-to-code-is-so-damn-hard) so you have a good idea of what the journey ahead is like.
 But what worthwhile thing is truly easy?